tomjridge/p1/doc/p1_doc.md

 # Meta

-This documentation is stored on github, user `tomjridge`, repository `p1.wiki`.
-It is intended to be formatted to html using pandoc, but should be readable under the github wiki interface.
-Periodically the html version of this document is placed in the main `p1` repository.
+This documentation is stored on github in the `doc` subdirectory of the `p1` repository (user `tomjridge`).
+It is intended to be formatted to html using pandoc (see `Makefile` in `doc` dir).
+Periodically the html version of this document is placed on the web.

   * <http://www.tom-ridge.com/parsing.html> - links to P1 documentation on the web